Greenland ice sheet: Ice cores and sediment samples

 For much of the past 120,000 years, the climate of Greenland has been colder than in the last few millennia of recorded history (upper half), allowing the ice sheet to become considerably larger than it is now (lower half).

 The base of the ice sheet may be warm enough due to geothermal activity to have liquid water beneath it.
 This liquid water, under pressure from the weight of ice above it, may cause erosion, eventually leaving nothing but bedrock below the ice sheet.
 However, there are parts of the Greenland ice sheet, near the summit, where the ice sheet slides over a basal layer of ice which had frozen solid to the ground, preserving ancient soil, which can then be recovered by drilling.
-The oldest such soil was continuously covered by ice for around 2.7 million years, while another, 3 km deep ice core from the summit has revealed ice that is around ~1,000,000 years old.
+The oldest such soil was continuously covered by ice for around 2.7 million years, while another 3 km deep ice core from the summit has revealed ice that is ~1,000,000 years old.

 Sediment samples from the Labrador Sea provide evidence that nearly all of the south Greenland ice had melted around 400,000 years ago, during Marine Isotope Stage 11.
-Other ice core samples from Camp Century in northwestern Greenland, show that the ice there melted at least once during the past 1.4 million years, during the Pleistocene, and did not return for at least 280,000 years.
+Other ice core samples from Camp Century in northwestern Greenland show that the ice there melted at least once during the past 1.4 million years, during the Pleistocene, and did not return for at least 280,000 years.
 These findings suggest that less than 10% of the current ice sheet volume was left during those geologically recent periods, when the temperatures were less than 2.5 C-change warmer than preindustrial conditions.
 This contradicts how climate models typically simulate the continuous presence of solid ice under those conditions.
-Analysis of the ~100,000-year records obtained from 3 km long ice cores drilled between 1989 and 1993 into the summit of Greenland's ice sheet, had provided evidence for geologically rapid changes in climate, and informed research on tipping points such as in the Atlantic meridional overturning circulation (AMOC).
+Analysis of the ~100,000-year records obtained from 3 km long ice cores drilled between 1989 and 1993 into the summit of Greenland's ice sheet had provided evidence for geologically rapid changes in climate, and informed research on tipping points such as in the Atlantic meridional overturning circulation (AMOC).